Table of Contents

 After ITA:

-Step 5: Application Submission & AOR
+Step 5: Application Submission & Acknowledgment of Receipt (AOR)

-You receive Acknowledgment of Receipt (AOR)
+You receive AOR (Acknowledgment of Receipt)

-This confirms IRCC has received your file.
+This confirms IRCC has received your application

-Step 6: Biometrics – The Mandatory Stage
+Step 6: Biometrics (Mandatory Step)

 After submission, you receive: